nickdif5191/us-workforce-analysis/README.md

 The Word2Vec model used in this model is too large to be uploaded to GitHub.
 Users can download the model at https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300 (~3.6 GB) and move to 'Scripts' folder to be able to properly use the tool.

 ANALYSIS WITH TABLEAU:
 The model as posted here is currently configured to perform analysis on the "Light Industrial Manufacturing" industry.
 An associated packaged Tableau workbook with results is posted.
-If you would like to run the model for your own industry and examine results in Tableau, use the "Results.twb" file and use the output specific to your industry.
+If you would like to run the model for your own industry and examine results in Tableau, use the "Results.twb" file along with a generated output specific to your industry.